chdima1983/WordPress-Example/README.md

 # WordPress
-This repository is an example of how to use WordPress.
+This repository is an example of how to start WordPress (empty site, no content).

 ## Getting Started